-- (Note 1) Improprieties: Matters being found, as a result of audit, in violation of the law, Cabinet Order, the approved budget, or being found improper. - (Note 2) Presentation of Opinions and/or Demand for Measures: Matters regarding which the Board has presented its opinions or demanded measures to relevant ministers etc. pursuant to the provisions of Article 34 and 36 of the Board of Audit Act. - (Note 3) Measures Taken: Matters for which the auditee took measures for improvement in response to the findings of the Board. - (Note 4) Special Report to the Diet and the Cabinet: Matters reported to the Diet and the Cabinet pursuant to the provision of Article 30-2 of the Board of Audit Act.
+- (Note 1) Improprieties: Matters being found, as a result of audit, in violation of the law, Cabinet Order, the approved budget, or being found improper. - (Note 2) Presentation of Opinions and/or Demand for Measures: Matters regarding which the Board has presented its opinions or demanded measures to relevant ministers etc. pursuant to the provisions of Article 34 and 36 of the Board of Audit Act. - (Note 3) Measures Taken: Matters for which the auditee took measures for improvement in response to the findings of the Board.

-- (Note 5) Special Report on audits requested by the Diet: Results of audit reported to the Diet regarding matters audited pursuant to the provision of Article 30-3 of the Board of Audit Act based on the request made under the provision of Article 105 of the Diet Law. - (Note 6) Report on Specific Matters: A report on specific matters which the Board finds necessary to report among audit activities of the Board. - (Note 7) 17 cases of "Presentation of Opinions and/or Demand for Measures" and "Measures Taken" have both improper amounts and background amounts. - (Note 8) Some cases are double counted as "Improprieties" and "Presentation of Opinions and/or Demand for Measures", and "Improprieties" and "Measures Taken", and some cases are overlapped within "Measures Taken".
-As such duplications are deducted from the total, adding of each improper amount does not correspond with total.
+- (Note 4) Special Description: Matters which the Board finds it particularly necessary to report in order to draw the attention of the public. - (Note 5) Special Report to the Diet and the Cabinet: Matters reported to the Diet and the Cabinet pursuant to the provision of Article 30-2 of the Board of Audit Act. - (Note 6) Special Report on audits requested by the Diet: Results of audit reported to the Diet regarding matters audited pursuant to the provision of Article 30-3 of the Board of Audit Act based on the request made under the provision of Article 105 of the Diet Law. - (Note 7) Report on Specific Matters: A report on specific matters which the Board finds necessary to report among audit activities of the Board. - (Note 8) 7 cases of "Presentation of Opinions and/or Demand for Measures" and "Measures Taken", in multiple situations, have both improper amounts and background amounts. - (Note 9) Some cases are counted both as "Improprieties" and "Presentation of Opinions and/or Demand for Measures", or "Improprieties" and "Measures Taken".
+As such duplications are deducted from the total, adding each improper amount does not correspond with the total.

-1 Improper Amounts: Improper amounts represent any deficiency in the collection of taxes or social insurance premiums to be collected; overpayments for construction or purchases; overpayment of subsidies; amount of credit managed improperly; amount of asset not utilized effectively; and any amount of assets stated improperly in the statements of account and the financial statements.
+1 Improper Amounts: Improper amounts represent any deficiency in the collection of taxes or social insurance premiums to be collected; overpayments for construction or purchases; overpayment of subsidies; amount of credit managed improperly; amount of assets not utilized effectively; and any amount of assets stated improperly in the statements of account and financial statements.

-$^{^2}$ Background Amounts: Background amounts represent overall amounts of payments or investments etc. regarding the matters concerned.
-Background amounts are presented when improper amounts cannot be calculated for such audit cases as: 1) where the Board finds, as an audit findings, any matters that it finds necessary to be improved with regard to laws and regulations, system or administration; and 2) which the Board reports to draw public attention to project cases of non-realization of investment effect due to problems in project progress caused by policy issues.
+2 Background Amounts: Background amounts represent overall amounts of payments or investments etc. regarding matters concerned.
+Background amounts are presented when improper amounts cannot be calculated for audit cases such as: 1) where the Board finds, as a result of audit, any matters that it finds necessary to be improved with regard to laws and regulations, system or administration; and 2) which the Board reports to draw public attention to project cases of non-realization of investment effect due to problems in project progress caused by policy issues.
+Besides, the background amounts are not totaled up since the basis for determining the background amounts differ from case to case.